Cutter Setup

 Cutter's Open Shader Source Facility

-If the source code for a specific shader exists, and either the ALT or CONTROL key is depressed when a shader is chosen, Cutter will find the corresponding .sl file and display a copy of it's text on its desktop - figure 7.
+If the ALT or CONTROL key is pressed when a shader is chosen (figure 3), Cutter will find the corresponding .sl file and display a copy of it's code - figure 4.

 Cutter's Open Doc Facility